DFRobot/DFRobot_BMP3XX/README.md

   /**
    * @fn readPressPa
-   * @brief Get pressure measurement value from register, working range（300‒1250 hPa）
+   * @brief Get pressure measurement value from register, working range(300‒1250 hPa)
    * @return Return pressure measurements, unit: Pa
    * @attention If the reference value is provided before, the absolute value of the current position pressure is calculated according to the calibrated sea level atmospheric pressure
    */